personal finance | july 17, 2020

 Tips for Adult Children

-- Talk with your parents.
-While you don’t need to know account details, be sure your parents have a solid estate plan, including wills, trusts, and beneficiary designations.
+Talk with your parents—While you don’t need to know account details, be sure your parents have a solid estate plan, including wills, trusts, a power of attorney, health care directives, and beneficiary designations.

 View investment professional background on FINRA's BrokerCheck.